-Let’s face it, 2020 has been a really strange year.
+Let’s face it, 2020 and 2021 have been really strange years.
 With the COVID-19 crisis dumped in our laps suddenly last March, it seems like life came to a standstill.
 We were stuck inside, limited and prevented from going just about anywhere and facing an uncertain road ahead.

 As summer arrived, at least we were all able to get out and enjoy a bit of fresh air.
 The question then became where to go and what to do in the days of “social distancing”.
 It has also been a very hot and humid summer with very little rain.
 One place that I had never visited before was the Waterbury State Park reservoir and dam.